-- General Fund Emphasis: Pending the outcome of actual Year-End Fund Balance, departments' budgets should be prepared with a goal that the FY2024/25 Net County Cost or General Fund (GF) Contribution to programs will not exceed their FY2023/24 Midyear projection where possible and have no new programs or positions unless revenue-offset. - 2.
-Labor Costs: The County successfully completed negotiations with all labor units in FY2022/23.
-The resulting Memorandums of Understanding (MOU) with all labor units include wage increases which are reflected in the FY2024/25 Recommended Budget.
-CalPERS employer rates for FY2024/25 are expected to increase due to investment losses realized in FY2021/22.
+- General Fund Emphasis: Pending the outcome of actual Year-End Fund Balance, departments' budgets should be prepared with a goal that the FY2025/26 Net County Cost or General Fund (GF) Contribution to programs will not exceed their FY2024/25 Midyear projection where possible and have no new programs or positions unless revenue-offset. - 2.
+Labor Costs: The County completed negotiations with all labor units in FY2022/23.
+No assumptions regarding labor compensation resulting from future labor negotiations have been included in the FY2025/26 Recommended Budget.
+CalPERS employer rates for FY2025/26 are expected to increase due to lower than anticipated annual investment returns in FY2022/23.
 With continued rate increases anticipated into the future, departments should continue to pursue efficiencies in the delivery of services, search for opportunities to automate, streamline services where feasible, share back office operations, and eliminate vacant non- "Mission Critical" positions where feasible.
 A "Mission Critical" position is defined as "a position that provides essential life, safety and/or public health services to the community or required to be filled by the County to avoid liability and to limit impairment or disruption to the delivery of mandated services." - Contributions to Outside Organizations: The Budget should not include contributions to outside organizations not controlled by the Board, such as the State Courts, unless the organization is carrying out a priority of the Board based on the community's needs.

 - 4. Maximize the Board's Discretion: Wherever legally possible, revenues are to be treated as discretionary resources, rather than as dedicated to a particular program or service.
 The goal is to give the Board as much flexibility as possible in allocating resources to local priorities, including the Goals and Objectives outlined in the County Strategic Plan.
 To the extent allowed by law, existing programs or activities should be funded with dedicated funding sources.
 This will free up scarce discretionary resources to fund Board priorities. - Pursuit of New Revenues: Pursue additional revenue sources to the fullest extent possible for all services; and, for fee-setting purposes, identify total cost (including indirect costs) to enable full recovery of all costs associated with the service provided when allowed by law and economic/market considerations. - 6.
-Discretionary Programs: Do not recommend new discretionary programs unless the programs are stated Board priorities, offset by savings or efficiencies creating capacity for the new program, or are fully funded by non-General Fund sources in FY2024/25 and will continue to be in future years.
+Discretionary Programs: Do not recommend new discretionary programs unless the programs are stated Board priorities, offset by savings or efficiencies creating capacity for the new program, or are fully funded by non-General Fund sources in FY2025/26 and will continue to be in future years.
 Seek legislative relief or reform for programs when feasible to facilitate service outcomes over prescribed processes and procedures. - 7.
 Pursue Operational Efficiencies: Explore reducing expenditures and maximizing revenues through automation and moving toward self-help service delivery where feasible, consolidation of functions and streamlining of County operations. - 8.
-County Share: If State or federal funding is reduced, there should be no increased County share for programs funded primarily from non-General Fund sources, unless increased County share is mandated, or the program is a high priority for the Board of Supervisors, and the amounts are feasible in light of the County's fiscal situation.
+County Share: If State or federal funding is reduced, there should be no increased County share for programs funded primarily from non-General Fund sources, unless increased County share is mandated, or the program is a high priority for the Board of Supervisors, and the amounts are feasible in light of the County's fiscal situation. - 9.
+Position Control: To address the changing needs of an organization, previously allocated positions may be moved between departmental divisions, with County Administrator's approval, resulting in a net change of zero Full Time Equivalent (FTE) within the department.
+Any movement of positions between programs and funding sources must be pre-approved by the County Administrator to avoid unintended strain on limited funding sources.